lian815/SargentChoice/README.md

   - Other adaptive equipment like adapted cutting boards where food is stabilized can minimize use of other hands

 Due to time constraints and our limited experience with coding, we created a prototype that showcases one recipe chosen by us and how they would be modified to be more accessible.
-We hope that in the future this website can use any recipe found online and convert them into this accessible format.
+We hope that in the future this website can use any recipe found online and convert them into this accessible format. <br><br>

-References <br><br>
+References <br>
 American Occupational Therapy Association.
 (2020).
 Occupational therapy practice framework: Domain and process (4th ed.).
 American Journal of Occupational Therapy, 74(Suppl.
 2), 7412410010. https://doi.org/10.5014/ajot.2020.74S2001 <br>
 Delussey, S. (2023).
 8 Cooking Skills and Activities for any Age.
 Exceptional Parent, 53(2), 40–41.